Why we are told the solution is hydrogen, and when it isn’t true.

 - Fast Refuelling.

-- There is an advantage here, but given what is happening with batteries, it will be an advantage for at most another 10 years, and that timeframe does not justify an interim system.
+- There is an advantage here, but given what is happening with batteries as soon as 2024, hydrogen cars will lose this advantage with 5 years, and that timeframe does not justify an interim system that would have to be deployed at lightning speed, even when there are almost cars being produced.

 - Long Range.